Turkey bets on modern cruise hub to boost tourism

 But critics, including some urban planners and architects, say the gentrification of the area destroyed old neighbourhoods, with the shopping centre replacing a historical post office building, and also posed a risk to the environment.

-Cruises threaten marine life, discharging large quantities of sewage and other waste, said Mr Muharrem Balci, associate professor of biology at Istanbul University.
+Cruises threaten marine life, discharging large quantities of sewage and other waste, said Istanbul University's associate professor of biology Muharrem Balci.

-"The environmental cost of cruises is seven times higher than the financial return they provide," Mr Balci told AFP.

 Large ships were banned from Venice last year after years of warnings that the giant floating hotels risked causing irreparable damage to the lagoon city.